kareemhamdy100/Online-Gift/README.md

 ## what system can do and can't
 **as normal user**
    1. you could create new user and login
-   2.add delete update an order   (**your own orders only**)
+   2. add delete update an order   (**your own orders only**)
+   3. create new user as a Driver

 **as Admin**
   1. add delete update  driver to the system
   2. add delete update upload  gifts and photos
+  3. add delete update  users to the system

 ## some hypothesis and edge cases

- 1.our drivers connect physically with the orgnisation
- 2.a driver could take one order per day only
+ 1.a driver could take one order per day only
- 3.there is no check if the two order are near or on the same place and date 4.there is no user as driver
+ 2.there is no check if the two orders are near or on the same place and date

  ## what I'm using